-The recommended option entails establishing a new double circuit 330kV transmission line from Neerabup to Karara.
-The transmission line from Eneabba to Koonlanooka (Golden Grove tee off point) will be constructed along the route of an existing 132kV transmission line, which will need to be decommissioned after the new line is energised at its final operating voltage.
+The recommended option entails establishing a new double circuit 330kV transmission line from Neerabup to Karara3.
+The transmission line from Eneabba to Koolanooka (Golden Grove tee off point) will be constructed along the route of an existing 132kV transmission line, which will need to be decommissioned after the new line is operating as part of the shared transmission network and energised at its final operating voltage.
 The new transmission line will initially operate with one circuit at 330kV and the other at 132kV (effectively replacing the decommissioned 132kV line) until such time as there is sufficient electricity demand or new generator connections to warrant the conversion of the second circuit to 330kV.

 The new 330kV transmission line will connect to Neerabup terminal at its southern end.
-The section of line from Eneabba to Karara will be constructed and owned by KML and will be operated by Western Power under a lease arrangement.
-The leased transmission line will be treated the same as other parts of the SWIS for future connection and access by third parties.
+The section of line from Eneabba to Three Springs will form part of the shared transmission network (under commercial arrangements between Western Power and KML that allow this line to be treated the same as other parts of the SWIS for future connection and access by third parties).

 A 330kV/132kV transformer will be installed at Three Springs to interconnect the existing 132kV network with the new 330kV transmission line.
-This transformer interconnection will be initially constructed by Karara to provide start-up supply to its mine but once the 330kV transmission line from Neerabup is connected, it will be reconfigured to provide increased capacity to Geraldton to meet the underlying load growth needs of the area.
+Once the 330kV transmission line from Neerabup to Three Springs is operational the transformation at Three Springs will provide increased capacity to Geraldton to meet the underlying load growth needs of the area.